JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 Im using the latest feature, extract: https://docs.firecrawl.dev/features/extract

-So now the v5 works with bs4 and firecrawl.
+So now the v5 works with bs4 and firecrawl:

 ```py
 # Load environment variables